jamset/publisher-pulsar/README.md

 And of course this module can be used for any purposes that need some simultaneous activity of processes.

-P.s. if number of processes less than needed to make publishing (i.e. work only 5 processes in some period, or even when no process is running), Pulsar's module called PerformerImitator will imitate activity of missing processes and Pulsar will work as it should, without any stops.
+- If number of processes less than needed to make publishing (i.e. work only 5 processes in some period, or even when no process is running), Pulsar's module called PerformerImitator will imitate activity of missing processes and Pulsar will work as it should, without any stops.